AdobeDocs/advertising.en/help/search-social-commerce/reports/initial-setup.md

 ---
 title: The initial setup tasks for reports
 description: Learn how to make metrics available in reports and how to automate reports.
+exl-id: 0f55aae9-6898-4967-a377-190a13dff6fd
 ---
 # The initial setup tasks for reports